xnsense/IoT-Eco-Client/README.md

 When initialized, the IoTEcoClient object will start listening on the MQTT server on topic sensors/#

-Any received message is parsed in the JSON library and it's tested for the presense of a "id" propery matching this unit's MAC address.
+Any received message is parsed in the JSON library and is tested for the presense of an "id" property matching this unit's MAC address.

 Whenever such a message is received, it will be passed on to the registered callback function (as a json object)